cbg-ethz/TiMEx/README.md

 ## What is unique about TiMEx
 TiMEx is the first method that describes the mutual exclusivity property as a consequence of a dynamic process in time.
 Unlike previous *de novo* approaches, TiMEx infers functional relations between genes based on an underlying temporal representation of the process of gene alteration in tumorigenesis.

-Importantly, TiMEx infers the mutual exclusivity intensity of a group as a continuous parameter $\mu$.
+Importantly, TiMEx infers the mutual exclusivity intensity of a group as a continuous measure, which can be interpreted as a probability.
 This feature is biologically justified, since the small, but observable, increase in tumor fitness due to multiple alterations in a group of functionally related genes supports the hypothesis that mutual exclusivity occurs at various degrees, as opposed to a binary classification.

 Unlike most other approaches, TiMEx does not explicitly impose frequency constraints, and detects both high frequent and very low frequent alterations, solely based on the temporal relations between them.
 It identifies all mutually exclusive gene groups of various, not pre-defined sizes, and performs highly efficiently on large datasets.